Numrah141/android-user-authentication/README.md

 - Update Password
 - Delete Account

-The application is designed for academic purposes and follows clean and beginner-friendly coding practices.
+The application is designed clean and beginner-friendly coding practices.

 ---